dabalyan/cost-of-covid-19/README.md

-## Human Cost of COVID-19, based on variable input parameters.
+## Human Cost of COVID-19 calculator, based on variable input parameters.

 #### An effort to make the uninitiated understand the real cost of COVID-19.